watson/dependency-db/README.md

 The optional `options` argument can contain the following properties:

-- `devDependencies` - look up dev-dependencies instead of dependencies (default: `false`)
+- `devDependencies` - Look up dev-dependencies instead of dependencies (default: `false`)
-- `all` - return all versions of all packages that matches the queried dependency
+- `all` - Return all versions of all packages that matches the queried dependency

 If provided, the `callback` will be called with an optional error object